diku-dk/ap-e2024-pub/week4/README.md

 In these exercises, you will construct a monadic interpreter similar in functionality to the one you developed in week 2.
-This time, however, you will implement the evaluation monad in terms of a free monad.
+This time, however, you will implement the evaluation monad as a free monad.
 The fourth mandatory assignment will ask that you then extend the evaluation monad with new effects and ways of interpreting them.

 Before you proceed with these exercises, it's important that you've read and understood the week 4 course notes on free monads.
-If you haven't, now's the time to pause here and go read!
+If you haven't, now's the time to pause and go read!

 Your starting point is found in [handout/](handout/) and complete solutions are in [solutions/](solutions/).
 For some of the tasks, partial or complete